formlio/forml/docs/workflow.rst

 Operators represent the high-level abstraction of the task dependency graph.
 They are built using one or more actors and support a *composition operation* (the ``>>`` syntax) for building up the pipeline.
 Each operator defines its actors and their wiring and expands the task graph through composition with other operators.

+Operator composition is a very powerful concept built into ForML.
+It is the composition in the `mathematical sense <https://en.wikipedia.org/wiki/Function_composition>`_ that allows to expand the task graph topology into a complex layout just by simple combination of two operators.
+More details about the composition mechanism is discussed in the :doc:`operator` sections.

 Pipeline for supervised learning project has typically two modes - *learning* and *applying* (also known as *training* or *fitting* and *predicting* or *transforming*).
 To implement the pipeline mode duality, operators actually define